lukepereira/notebooks/documents/2020-cv/main.md

 **Amazon** *(Software Development Engineer)*

--   Full-stack development to support initiatives related to inbound transportation within Fulfillment by Amazon organization.
+-   Full-stack development to support inbound transportation initiatives within the Fulfillment by Amazon organization.
 Worked on Java microservices, React UIs, data warehouse pipelines, and infrastructure and DevOps.

--   Led a project for managing disruptions and updates to inbound shipments.
-Created ow-level design and contributed to substantial portion of implementation involving integration with existing architecture for tendering trucks.
+-   Led a project for managing disruptions and updates to shipments.
+    Created low-level design and contributed large portion of implementation which involve changes to complex existing architecture for tendering trucks.

 -   Led projects for migration and launch of two legacy applications